toricls/acos/README.md

 +--------------+--------------+----------------+------------------+----------------+
 |                       TOTAL |     420.140762 |      + 25.803267 |     980.568482 |
 +--------------+--------------+----------------+------------------+----------------+
-As of 2022-09-18.
+As of 2023-07-18.
 ```

 ## Todo

 - Add some tests
 - ~Support OU-based accounts listing~
-- Support command arguments, configuration file, and/or env vars for repeated use
+- ~Support command arguments~, configuration file, and/or env vars for repeated use
-- Support JSON format output for piped command chaining
+- Support JSON format output for piped commands chaining

 ## Contribution